cheryvanessa/VGR-App/README.md

 The following **required** functionality is completed:

-- [ ] User is able to select the genre of the game
+- [ ]	User logs in and is greeted by a welcome screen
-- [ ] User is able to select the company from which the game is created
+- [ ]	User picks what their desired genre/rating/company/etc.
-- [ ] User can has the option to search either upcoming games or released games
+- [ ]	User sees a screen full of games sort of like Netflix
-- [ ] User can order titles by rating, price, alphabet, etc.
+- [ ]	Add a comment section to each post sort of like Instagram
-- [ ] User has the option to listen to video game music while using the app
+- [ ]	Add price to each game
-- [ ] User can has the option to search either upcoming games or released games
-- [ ] User can navigate through the titles resulting from the filtered search
-- [ ] The user is able to select any title and view more details on that page; along with a relative trailer.
-- [ ] User is able to Comment their thoughts on the game; as well as View comments from other users.
+- [ ]	Create a “coming soon” menu for unreleased games
+- [ ]	Settings (Accessibility, Notification, General, etc.)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+-  [ ]	Video game music
+-  [ ]	Age Rating
+-  [ ]	Share button

 ## Schema